netham45/esp32-scream-receiver/README.md

 A WiFi-based audio streaming receiver for the Scream protocol, implemented on ESP32/ESP32-S3 microcontrollers.

+* Note: This documentation is AI-generated and has not been vetted for accuracy.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)